 Mom tried to convince me to step inside, but I balked.
 “Okay,” she said.
 “We can try later.”

 The next day we returned.
-I held her hand and walked in without tears.
+I wore my red ladybug dress, trimmed with festive rickrack and embroidered bugs.
+Holding her hand, I walked into the pharmacy composed.
 This was the first calm entrance in months.
 Mom offered copious big-girl praise.
-“Next week,” Mom told me, “You will be brave enough go to the bathroom with Mommy.”
+“Next week,” Mom told me, “You will be brave enough to go to the bathroom with Mommy.”